oeymg/muassis/public/Spotlight/tuya/Post/index.md

 ### **The Flavour of Faith: Br.
 Rafif’s Journey to Build Australia’s Leading Indonesian Brand**

-Born in Indonesia and raised in Australia, Rafif grew up with a dream to become a doctor: to help, to heal, to serve.
-But by his second year in biomedical science, he realised his purpose wasn’t in medicine.
-Instead of walking away, he finished what he started, graduating in 2022 — but with a new vision waiting to unfold.
+The flavour of faith — Br.
+Rafif’s journey to build Australia’s leading Indonesian brand Born in Indonesia and raised in Australia, Rafif always dreamed of becoming a doctor to help, to heal, to serve.
+But by his second year of biomedical science, he realised his purpose wasn’t in medicine.
+He finished his degree in 2022, but with a new vision waiting to unfold.

-His first taste of entrepreneurship came even earlier, at just 18, when he was asked to run his school’s tuckshop as an alumnus.
-This became the beginning of Rafif’s lifelong entrepreneurial journey.

-In 2021, Rafif and his mother launched **Tuya Taste**, named after his great-grandfather, Tuya, with the intention to serve *‘to your taste’.* What began as a mobile kitchen soon evolved into something much bigger.
-After selling the food truck in 2022, he took over a bakso production and delivery business, which became the foundation of **Tuya Taste** as we know it today — a food hub that bridges the flavours of Indonesian cuisine into Australian homes.
+In 2021, Rafif and his mother launched Tuya Taste, named after his great-grandfather, with the intention to serve ‘to your taste’.
+What began as a food truck soon evolved into a full-fledged brand bridging Indonesian flavours to Australian homes.
+Since then, Rafif has expanded into a new product: sambal, and in 2024 opened up their first brick and mortar location, TUYA’S - selling the best smashed chicken and authentic Indonesian Street Food.

-For Rafif, business is more than a means to serve his family; it’s *barakah.* He believes every action, every decision, every ounce of rizq comes from Allah — and through his intention to feed another person every day, Tuya Taste continues to grow with purpose.
+For Rafif, business is more than livelihood; it’s barakah.
+Every action, every ounce of rizq, comes from Allah, and through his intention to feed others daily, Tuya Taste continues to grow with purpose.

-Alongside Tuya’s, Rafif is a Director at **SoulSeed Group**, fostering subhah and meaningful connections, and the Founder of **HANABI**, a marketing agency.

 ---